ttkorhonen/e3pages/docs/kb/guide/articles/9_dynamic_kernel_module_support.md

 # How to: Build dynamic kernel module support (DKMS)

 ## Background information

-DKMS (Dynamic Kernel Module Support) is a framework for third party kernel modules, that are not part of a standard distribution, but needed by a system.
-This kind of modules are also called "out-of-tree" kernel modules.
-One can build and install a kernel module for the same purpose, but has to manually re-build it each time when the kernel is updated.
+DKMS (Dynamic Kernel Module Support) is a framework that enables generating Linux kernel modules whose source generally reside outside the kernel source tree.
+The concept is to have DKMS modules automatically rebuilt when a new kernel is installed.

 This article describes two alternative ways to build and install a DKMS module: